software-mansion/live-debugger/docs/dead_view_mode.md

 When dealing with either crash or redirection you can:

-- Inspect last state of Live View or Live Components
+- Inspect last state of LiveView or Live Components
 - See callbacks order and which one was the last

 ### Configuration